DukeBas/Reddit-Embed-Linker/README.md

 # Reddit-Embed-Linker
-Webextension that adds a button to Reddit posts that copies a link to clipboard that directly embeds for services like Discord.
+Open source web extension that adds a button to Reddit posts that copies a link to clipboard that directly embeds for services like Discord.
 Natively compatible Google Chrome and Firefox.

 ## Build
 A recent version of Node.js and NPM is required to build from the source code.
 First run